Daniel-Mietchen/events/FORCE-2018-research-published-last-week.md

 * Research published over *any* week in the past
 * Research *formally* published *over the last week*
 * Research *informally* published *over the last week*
+  - with notes on research *performed* last week

 # Query examples